dibollinger/CookieBlock/README.md

 ## Repository Contents

-* `nodejs-feature-extractor/`:  Contains the NodeJS feature extractor.
+* `nodejs-feature-extractor/`:  Contains the Node feature extractor.
 Used to extract features with the same JavaScript code as the extension.
     - `/modules/`: Contains code used to perform the feature extraction and prediction.
     - `/outputs/`: Output directory for the feature extraction.
     - `/training_data/`: Path for cookie data in json format, used for extracting features.